Congratulations for being nominated by your school to participate in the Willamette MBA exchange program.

 Books: We estimate that books and materials will average $600 per semester.

 All Willamette MBA students are required to have a laptop computer.
 In some classes you will use your laptop extensively; in others periodically or minimally.
-Current required laptop specifications are listed below.
+See required laptop specifications

 Disability and Learning Services

 Willamette MBA students who have a documented disability and would like to request accommodations as covered under the American Disabilities Act are encouraged to apply for special accommodations and services through the Willamette University office of Disability and Learning Services.
 Disability and Learning Services provides support for individuals with a diagnosed disability (e.g., learning, visual, hearing, psychiatric, chronic illness, etc.).
 Documentation needs to be on file with Disability and Learning Services to receive appropriate accommodations and services.
 For more information visit http://www.willamette.edu/dept/disability/ and contact: Director, Disability & Learning Services 503-370-6471 (voice) 503-375-5383 (TDD) 503-375-5420 (fax)